INTERNSHIP PROGRAM INFORMATION

 Join us for an informational session

-SCESA will be holding an Internship informational Session on Oct 6th and Oct 22nd at 2:00 PM EST. This session is open to anyone interested in interning with the National Organization of Sisters of Color Ending Sexual Assault.
+SCESA will be holding an Internship informational Session on March 18th at 2:00 PM EST. This session is open to anyone interested in interning with the National Organization of Sisters of Color Ending Sexual Assault.
 Join us for a discussion with our SCESA staff about the application process and what to expect in the internship program.
 Attendees will have the opportunity to interact with staff and ask any questions you may have regarding our program.

 **Please note this is session is not mandatory nor will it affect the application process.